Primary & Secondary School Education

 While the students learn a great deal about molecular biology and state-of-the-art research techniques, the main advantage of the program is in exposing the students to day-to-day life in a working lab.
 Debunking the mythical scientist-in-a-labcoat image, the students are introduced to a world of relatively young scientists and their interactive support staff in a relaxed, problem-solving atmosphere.

-High school juniors and seniors with strong interests in science and research are eligible to apply for the program.
+High school sophomores, juniors, and seniors with strong interests in science and research are eligible to apply for the program.
 No prior knowledge about the meeting topics is required.
-The program runs six times per year (three in the fall and three in the spring), and applications are due a minimum of three weeks before each program date.
-More information on upcoming dates, topics, and other details HERE.
+The program runs up to six times per year (three in the fall and three in the spring), and applications are due a minimum of three weeks before each program date.
+Details about upcoming dates and topics can be found HERE.